SenseNet/sensenet/docs/cors.md

 ```

 ##### Port handling
 You may define urls containing a specific port.
-In this case only the requests arriving from the defined urls will be allowed: requests from the same domain (`localhost`) but without a port will be denied.
+In this case, only the requests arriving from the defined urls will be allowed: requests from the same domain (`localhost`) but without a port will be denied.

 > If you are using sensenet on urls containing a port, you will have to define them here with exact port numbers.
 Simply adding `localhost` is not enough, there is no wildcard support for ports yet.